ethanbissbort/fluxology-site/README.md

-# Fluxology, Inc. Website
+# Fluxology Inc. Website

-Self-hosted corporate website and research-dashboard stack for Fluxology, Inc.
+Self-hosted corporate website and research-dashboard stack for Fluxology Inc.

 The public corporate site is a static Astro + Svelte build.
 A small contact API handles inquiries, and a separate dashboard API provides persistent live data for office-search, shopping/deal, and job-search dashboards.